Close Menu

 Venezuela’s historic inflation rate beside annual oil revenues.
 Chart by ZiaLater.

-Question for students (and subscribers): Does the United States have a “right” to intervene in Venezuela?
+Question for students (and subscribers) to ponder: Does the United States have a “right” to intervene in Venezuela?
 Does the United States have a right to exclude China and Russia from interfering based on the Monroe Doctrine?
 Which side do you predict will win in Venezuela?
-Please let us know in the comments section below this article.

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!